 “I have admired Pat Summitt for many years.
 To me, she epitomizes what it means to be a coach.
 Not only has she molded championship teams, but she has helped her players grow as people and always done it with class and dignity.
 This book gives us tremendous lessons for winning on and off the court.”
-From the Hardcover edition.

 -Tony Dungy, former professional American football player and NFL coach, and #1 New York Times bestselling author of Quiet Strength and Uncommon.

 “Sum It Up” is absolutely incredible!
 No one has coached the game any better than Pat Summitt.
 Sally Jenkins has worked with Pat to produce a truly inspiring book that will benefit every reader.
 Pat was a pioneer.
 She has led women’s basketball over the last three decades.
 As a result of her leadership, women’s basketball has achieved great heights.
 I consider a true honor to call her a friend.”– Mike Krzyzewski, Head Basketball Coach, Duke University

 “Basketball legend Pat Summitt recalls her life in vivid detail, describing its triumphs, both on and off the court….
 With her trademark honesty and grace, Summitt reveals her fears, her early anger and astonishment, her diminishing abilities, her decision to retire, and how her faith sustains her.”—USA Today